-The general noise overview for aviation / aircrafts as for the Transport Act 2000 (more info under section 66) has been directed on behalf for the CAA meaning the CAA states for rule has to be followed in aircraft noise.
+The general noise overview for aviation / aircrafts as for the Transport Act 2000 has been directed on behalf of the CAA meaning the CAA states for rule has to be followed in aircraft noise.

 The Civil Aviation Authority

 The CAA helps with regulation relating to noise.
 The work on aviation is divided into 3 main categories: